I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/avc/ne-avc--kspin-flag-avc.md

 ## -remarks
 <p>These bit flags are used by the intersect handler to determine plug compatibility, as well as to indicate whether the intersect handler is responsible for obtaining a plug handle from <i>61883.sys</i>.</p>

-<p>These bit flags are used by the intersect handler to determine plug compatibility, as well as to indicate whether the intersect handler is responsible for obtaining a plug handle from <i>61883.sys</i>.</p>

-<p>These bit flags are used by the intersect handler to determine plug compatibility, as well as to indicate whether the intersect handler is responsible for obtaining a plug handle from <i>61883.sys</i>.</p>

 ## -requirements
 <table>
 <tr>